imanninen/GNU_Debugger_Driver/README.md

 some code is not a trivial task.
 (When a user uses some external libraries)

-I tried to support linux x86, but this attempt unfortunately failed.
+I tried to support linux x86, but this attempt unfortunately failed.(But i don't gave up)
 ### Architecture:
 - The package `org.gnudebugger.app` contains API class, that are provided to user.
 - The package `org.gnudebugger.config.core` contains all abstract interfaces,